 - Online trades limited to £25,000

-Currencies Direct was established in 1996 by Mayank Patel and Peter Ellis, who wanted to provide a better currency transfer service than was being offered by the banks at the time.
-Within 3 years of founding, the company had opened its first international branch in Torrevieja, Spain, and remains a large player in the Spanish market.
-20 further along, and Currencies Direct now has regional offices in 7 countries around the world, in addition to its headquarters in the United Kingdom.
+Currencies Direct was established in 1996 by Mayank Patel and Peter Ellis, who wanted to provide a better currency transfer service than was available at the time.
+Within three years of founding, the company had opened its first international branch in Spain, and it maintains a significant presence in this market to date.

-While co-founder, Peter, departed Currencies Direct In 2000, the company remained in co-founder Mayank’s control until 2015, when the company was sold.
-The new owners, a pair of private equity firms, Palamon Capital and Corsair Capital purchased the company for over £200 million.
-Mayank provided an insightful interview to Asian Wealth Magazine following the completion of the deal.
+While Peter departed Currencies Direct in 2000, the company remained in Mayank’s control until 2015, when the company was sold.
+The new owners, Palamon Capital and Corsair Capital, purchased the company for over £200 million.
+Mayank provided an insightful interview to Asian Wealth Magazine after the deal was completed.

-Since the Currency Direct’s acquisition, the company has been overseen by Keith Hatton as CEO, Neil Cooper as Chief Financial Officer, and Leo Markides as Chief Operating Officer.
-Each of these senior executives has extensive experience in banking and financial services, from firms such as Moneycorp and American Express.
-They are supported by Antony Jenkins, who has come on as Chairman from Barclays.
+Since its change in ownership, Currencies Direct has been overseen by Keith Hatton as CEO, Antony Jenkins as Chairman, and Leo Markides as Chief Operating Officer.
+These executives have extensive experience in banking and financial services, having come from firms such as Moneycorp, Barclays, and American Express.

 Currencies Direct Ltd